 Who is buying property in Lisbon?

-The real estate market in Lisbon
+The Real Estate Market in Lisbon

 Is there a property market bubble in Lisbon?

-Housing prices in Portugal did not rise in the mid-90s at the same rate as other Western European countries and then dropped significantly during the financial crisis.
+Housing prices in Portugal did not rise in the mid-90s at the same rate as in other Western European countries and then dropped significantly during the financial crisis.

 In the past few years, the Portuguese economy has made a miraculous recovery, largely due to special measures brought in by the Portuguese government, with the Golden Visa program and the non-habitual tax regime being some of the most successful.
 These incentives have helped to encourage investment in Portugal on a massive scale, and as a result, the country’s economy has been enjoying a period of stable growth.